“My wife looked at me in open-eyed wonder, lust written across her face. “It’s the gazpacho,” she said” Tony Turnbull, The Times, 8/10

 “You’d be mad to ignore the seafood platter, which is the (surprisingly affordable) hit dish on the menu” Ellie Pithers, Vogue

 Neptune is a modern seafood-focused neighbourhood restaurant from duo Brett Redman and Margaret Crow.
-Serving lunch and dinner in the heart of Bloomsbury, Neptune is based around an informal approach to classic dining.
+Serving breakfast, lunch, dinner and brunch in the heart of Bloomsbury, Neptune is based around an informal approach to classic dining.

 The oyster bar located the centre of Neptune’s dining room serves a variety of oysters and shellfish selected from independent growers around the UK including towering seafood platters that evolve with the seasons.